peterruler/mongo-arm/README.md

 # Test

-- call `localhost:3000` in a webbrowser on swaggerdocu use the payload:
+- call `localhost:3000` in a webbrowser in the swagger-docu and use the payload:
 - `{ "id": 1, "client_id": "2222", "title": "Bar", "active": false }`
 - choose post projects add payload in the textfield and hit execute!
 A status code 200 should result!